My Spouse Loves Me but is Not in Love with Me

 If you want to get where you need to go, you have to accept where you’re starting from.

 Hi.
 I’m Dr. Joe Beam.
 I’m with Marriage Helper.
 As a matter of fact, we have a lot of videos and are making more all the time, and if you’d like to subscribe, we’d love to have you.
 Just right down there, see that button?
 You click that and subscribe, and then you’ll know about every video we put up.
-Some are about affairs.
-Some are about marriage.
-Some are just about relationships.
+Some are about affairs, some are about marriage, and some are just about relationships.
 As a matter of fact, everything you can imagine about relationships, and we’d love to have you as a subscriber.

 (0:47) But what about this: My spouse said, “I love you, but I’m not in love with you.”
 What does that mean?